-Something we would be especially interested in are experience reports: We want you to try out the current state of the software and write down the following:
+What we want instead are experience reports.
+We want you to use the current state of the software and write down the following:

 - Was it easy to get "brig" running?

-- Was it easy to understand its concepts?
+- Was it easy to understand it's concepts?

 - What is your intended usecase for it?
 Could you make it work?

 - If no, what's missing in your opinion to make the usecase possible?

 - Anything else that you feel free to share.